Abby Wambach: 2004 Summer Olympics

-After defeating Germany in overtime during the semi-final, the U.S. faced Brazil for a second time in the Olympic final.
-Wambach's 10-yard header in the 112th minute off a corner kick from Kristine Lilly gave the U.S. a 2–1 victory and the gold medal win.
-Her last-minute goal was hailed as one of the five biggest goals in U.S. women's national team history by ESPN in 2011.
-Wambach finished the tournament with four goals and one assist.
-Her four goals set a new record for goals scored by a single U.S. player at an Olympic Tournament.
-The Olympic win also marked the start of significant changes for the national team as it was the final competitive international match for veteran players Mia Hamm, Joy Fawcett and Julie Foudy, who had played with the team since the first Women's World Cup in 1991.
-On the significance of the win, Wambach said, "It's the least we can do for the women who have meant so much to us."
-At the end of 2004, Wambach had scored 31 goals and 13 assists in 30 matches for the national team.
+After defeating Germany in the semifinal, the U.S. faced Brazil for a second time in the final.
+Wambach's 10-yard header in the 112th minute off a corner kick from Kristine Lilly gave the U.S. a 2–1 victory and the gold medal.
+Wambach finished the tournament with four goals, setting a record for most goals scored by a U.S. player at the Olympics.
+(Note: Attributed to multiple references:) In 2011, her last-minute goal would be hailed by ESPN as one of the five "biggest" goals in USWNT history.
+At the end of 2004, Wambach had contributed 31 goals and 13 assists in 30 matches for the national team.
 She finished fourth in voting for the FIFA Women's World Player of the Year.

-After the Athens Olympics, Wambach continued as a major contributor to the national team, scoring goals during the 2005 Algarve Cup and a number of exhibition games.
+After the Olympics, Wambach continued as a major contributor to the national team, scoring goals during the 2005 Algarve Cup and a number of exhibition games.
 During group play at the Algarve Cup, one of her goals helped the U.S. set a record for the largest goal margin in an Algarve Cup match after their 5–0 win over Denmark.
 At the end of 2006, Wambach had scored 66 goals in 84 international matches, scoring more goals in fewer games than any player since Michelle Akers.
-She was one of twenty players nominated for the 2006 FIFA Women's World Player of the Year and finished fourth in voting for the award.
+Wambach again finished fourth in voting for the FIFA Women's World Player of the Year award.